The Value of a Durable Power of Attorney, Healthcare Directive, and Living Will

 TESTIMONIALS

 My husband and I were together for almost twenty (20) years.
-We met with Mr. Niemann to have our Wills, Powers of Attorneys and Healthcare Directives prepared.
-Mr. Niemann was insistent that we have a Comprehensive Power of Attorney, Healthcare Directive and Living Will to protect us if either one of us became sick.
-Recently, my husband passed after a sudden illness.
+We met with Mr. Niemann to have our Wills, Powers of Attorney, and Healthcare Directives prepared.
+Mr. Niemann was insistent that we have a Comprehensive Power of Attorney, a Healthcare Directive, and a Living Will to protect us if either of us became ill.
+Recently, my husband passed away after a sudden illness.
 Thank Goodness for the Healthcare Directive and Power of Attorney prepared by Mr. Niemann.
-I submitted the documents to the attending physician who promised to honor their terms and purposes.
+I submitted the documents to the attending physician, who promised to honor their terms and purposes.
 It saved me from possible anguish in case there was a disagreement as to whether life support should or should not be continued.
-I now better understand the benefit to having a Power of Attorney and Healthcare Directive and am appreciative of Mr. Niemann’s advice concerning the importance of these documents.
+I now better understand the benefits of having a Power of Attorney and a Healthcare Directive, and I appreciate Mr. Niemann’s advice on the importance of these documents.

-I have agreed to sponsor this testimonial because I know firsthand the importance of having a Power of Attorney and Healthcare Directive when faced with an unexpected personal or family emergency.
+I have agreed to sponsor this testimonial because I know firsthand the importance of having a Power of Attorney and a Healthcare Directive in the event of an unexpected personal or family emergency.

 -Donna Foster, Manalapan, NJ